-See Flat Hair Fixes: How to Give Your Fine Hair More Body
+See How to Shampoo Fine Hair Correctly and Flat Hair Fixes: How to Give Your Fine Hair More Body for more information.

 I swear by Kerastase shampoos, they are the Cadillacs of shampoo.
 Kerastase is consistently rated by the pros and can be found in the top salons in the country.
 Those with fine, oily hair need clarifying shampoos that don't add build-up to already oil-heavy locks.
 I have fine hair and Kerastase's Volumactive is the shampoo I have in my bathroom.
 I buy the biggest jug I can find and it lasts me more than a year.
 It's a pricey shampoo, but worth it.
 It leaves no residue, smells amazing and keeps my fine hair from falling flat. $26 on up.